Government land acquisition and resumption

 - be made within a specified time

-- provide supporting details for the objections
+- provide supporting details for the objection

 - state whether you wish to appear and be heard by the constructing authority in support of the grounds for objection.